opensensorhub/osh-docs/docs/dev/dev-guide.md

   * Exploring the code online

-  * Downloading and building from source with Maven or Eclipse
+  * Downloading and building from source using Gradle from command-line or Eclipse

   * Contributing software and fixes to the project